wittfabian/djangae/README.md

 1. Your class can also override attributes such as `shard_count`, `job_name`, and `queue_name` (see the code for all options).
 1. The model to map over can either be defined as a attribute on the class or can be passed in when you instantiate it.
 1. In your code, call `YourMapreduceClass().start()` to trigger the mapping of the `map` method over all of the instances of your model.
-1. You can optionally pass any additiona args and/or kwargs to the `.start()` method, which will then be passed into to each call of the `.map()` method for you.
+1. You can optionally pass any additional args and/or kwargs to the `.start()` method, which will then be passed into to each call of the `.map()` method for you.

 Note that currently only the 'map' stage is implemented.
 There is currently no reduce stage, but you could contribute it :-).